-Since childhood, Joe stuttered badly, which made it difficult for him to communicate with peers and study.
+Since childhood, Joe stuttered badly, which made it difficult for him to communicate with peers and also for him to study.
 However, he overcame this drawback by spending several hours a day in front of a mirror and reading poetry.

-Joe Biden studied at the Wilmington St. Helena’s School, and after graduating, enrolled in Archmere Academy.
-Here, he became a member of the student football team and showed success in football.
+Joe Biden studied at the Wilmington St. Helena’s School and, after graduating, enrolled in Archmere Academy.
+Here, he became a member of the student football team and showed success in the sport.
 In addition, he was directly involved in student life during his school life and was elected president of the class several times.

 Joe’s main rival was Republican James Caleb Boggs, who enjoyed the support of President Nixon.
 But their authority could not resist the energy of the young Biden.
-The attractiveness of his political program and his ability to influence the emotions of citizens helped him.
+His political program’s attractiveness and ability to influence citizens’ emotions helped him.

-A few weeks after the election, his first wife and daughter, just one year old, died in a car accident when they went out for Christmas shopping.
+A few weeks after the election, his first wife and daughter, who was just one year old, died in a car accident when they went shopping for Christmas.
 The car they were in collided with a truck.
-The other two children, Beau, and Hunter, survived with serious injuries.
+The other two children, Beau Biden and Hunter Biden, survived with serious injuries.

-After the tragedy, Biden thought of leaving politics to raise his sons, but his colleagues persuaded him otherwise.
-So the young Biden took the oath right within the walls of the hospital, where his sons were placed after the car accident.
+After the tragedy, President Biden considered leaving politics to raise his sons, but his colleagues persuaded him to carry on.
+So the young Biden took the oath right within the walls of the hospital, where his sons were recuperating after the car accident.

 Joe Biden Entered the U.S. Senate

-In 1994, he initiated another “Biden Criminal Act,” which added 100,000 new police officers to the U.S. police force, raised nearly $ 10 billion in penitentiary institutions, and spent $ 6 billion on crime prevention.
-As a result, crime was indeed decreased, but the number of prisoners increased sharply.
+In 1994, he initiated another “Biden Criminal Act,” which added 100,000 new police officers to the U.S. police force, raised nearly $10 billion in penitentiary institutions, and spent $6 billion on crime prevention.
+As a result, crime decreased, but the number of prisoners increased sharply.

 However, Biden will be remembered as a high-ranking member of the Senate Judiciary Committee, for which he served for 17 years.
 Also, he was a senior member of the Senate Foreign Relations Committee for 12 years, which he helped in shaping U.S. foreign policy.